 Preparing the Shrimp:

-Marinate the shrimp in a mixture of minced garlic, lemon juice, salt, and pepper for about 15-20 minutes.
-Skewering the shrimp can make them easier to manage on the grill or pan.
-Cook the shrimp for about 2-3 minutes on each side until they turn pink and opaque, ensuring not to overcook them for maximum tenderness.
+Mix shrimp with minced garlic, lemon juice, salt, and pepper.
+Let them marinate for 15-20 minutes.
+If you skewer them, they’re easier to turn on the grill or in the pan.
+Cook shrimp 2-3 minutes each side until they’re pink and not see-through anymore.

 Cooking Vegetables: